Moh-Pou/Python-Bioinformatics/README.md

-# This is a python module containing functions related to bioinformatics, such as manipulation of DNS or RNA secuences.
+# This is a python module containing functions related to bioinformatics, such as manipulation of DNA or RNA secuences.